FarhangNorouzi/FarhangNorouzi.github.io/Projects/Logistic Regression/Logistic_Regression.md

 **Project Description:** The goal of this project is to create a Classification Model which can detect the Fraud credit card transactions.
 Different classification methods have been used and a comparison among their performance is done.
 The dataset is chosen as one of the data science/machine learning competitions on kaggle.com.

+**Introduction:** For credit card companies, it is important to recognize the fraudulent transactions and block them among the all other legit transactions.
+On the other hand, they should be able to reduce the number of their False Positive predictions, so the legit transactions would not be detected as Fraud.
+Therefore, a classification method which is able to accurately detect whether a transaction is a normal payment or a fraud would be vital for the financial institutes.
+In this project, various ML models are implemented and the classification results are compared to find the best performance among the models.

 **DATA:** The dataset contains transactions made by credit cards in September 2013 by European cardholders.
 The whole transactions in the dataset occurred in two days, with 492 fraud transactions out of 284,807.
 Therefore, the dataset is highly unbalanced, toward the negative class (legit) where the positive class (frauds) accounts for 0.172% of all transactions.